A cellular automaton decoder for a noise-bias tailored color code: Introduction

 Furthermore, we also test our cellular automaton decoder at finite bias.
 Although we find that we cannot reproduce the standard signatures of partial self correction at any finite bias that is not diverging towards an infinitely biased noise model, we do find constant factor improvements in memory time.
 This amounts to approximately a factor of three increase in memory time for experimentally realistic biases, where the dephasing error rate is around 100-times greater than other noise processes.
 Our results therefore demonstrate that certain codes, together with local cellular automaton decoders, can be tailored to correct for biased noise to ease the demand placed on global decoding subroutines.

 The remainder of the manuscript is structured as follows.
-In Sec.~\ref{sec:colorcode}, we introduce the XYZ color code, and describe an efficient exact global decoder at infinite bias.
+In Sec.~\ref{sec:colorcode}, we introduce the XYZ color code, and describe an efficient maximum likelihood global decoder at infinite bias.
 Next, in Sec.~\ref{sec:cadecoder}, we describe the cellular automaton decoder, and derive its mapping to the Newman-Moore Model, a classical spin Hamiltonian with fracton-like excitations.
 Sec.~\ref{sec:infiniteresults} contains our numerical results at infinite bias.
 In Sec.~\ref{sec:finitebias}, we show results at finite bias, as well as describing the global renormalization-group decoder\cite{haah2013}, that we use as a benchmark.
 Finally, in Sec.~\ref{sec:conclusion}, we conclude and discuss future work.
-In Appendix \ref{app:optimalsize}, we show that there exists an infinite family of codes at appropriate system sizes with no degeneracy of logical operators, and in Appendix \ref{app:proofthreshold}, we prove that the exact decoder has a 50\% threshold at these system sizes.
+In Appendix \ref{app:optimalsize}, we show that there exists an infinite family of codes at appropriate system sizes with no degeneracy of logical operators at infinite bias, and in Appendix \ref{app:proofthreshold}, we prove a lemma that implies that the maximum likelihood decoder has a 50\% threshold at these system sizes.